 In 2002, Ms. Grayson was appointed by the President to serve on the National Infrastructure Advisory Council.
 She is an expert in cybersecurity and information sharing and has participated in several comprehensive studies on critical infrastructure protection and resilience.

 Ms. Grayson also serves on the board of directors for public and private companies and is on the Dean's Council and Advisory Board of the School of Business at the State University of New York in Buffalo.

-Former CEO and General Manager, District of Columbia Water and Sewage Authority
+Former Chief Executive Officer and General Manager - District of Columbia Water and Sewage Authority

 George Hawkins serves as CEO and General Manager of the District of Columbia Water and Sewer Authority (DC Water).
 Upon his arrival in 2009, Mr. Hawkins launched an ambitious agenda to transform DC Water into a customer-oriented enterprise that is driving innovation and delivering improved value to its ratepayers.
 The core goal is to improve aging infrastructure while complying with stringent regulatory requirements.

 DC Water is implementing the $2.6 billion Clean Rivers Project to nearly eliminate overflows of sewage and stormwater to the Anacostia and Potomac rivers and Rock Creek.
 DC Water has invested $950 million to achieve the next level of nutrient reductions to help restore the Chesapeake Bay.
 DC Water is also nearing completion of a